Lecture plans

 - Adding regex support to the front-end.

-Here’s another sample: my TODO application from last term.
-It demonstrates how to setup the architecture.
+Here’s another sample that demonstrates setting up the MVVM structure: my TODO application from last term.

 - Quiz 4 closes this week.
 Make sure it’s submitted before Fri @ 6:00 pm.